-Auckland school bus crashes on Queen St, emergency services at scene
+Auckland school bus crash: Multiple people treated for minor injuries

 A school bus reportedly full with "screaming kids" has crashed on Queen St in Auckland, causing multiple minor injuries.

-A nearby business owner described to the Herald seeing the bus full with screaming children after it smacked into a oncoming car that turning right, leaving the bus with a cracked front windshield.
+A nearby business owner described to the Herald seeing the bus full with screaming children after it smacked into a oncoming car turning right, leaving the bus with a cracked front windshield.

 A St Johns Spokeswoman said multiple people were treated for minor injuries and did not require transport to hospital.